Bend DAO (BEND) Price Reaches $0.0032 on Top Exchanges

-Bend DAO (BEND) traded 0.9% lower against the U.S. dollar during the one day period ending at 9:00 AM Eastern on August 22nd.
-One Bend DAO token can currently be bought for approximately $0.0032 or 0.00000012 BTC on exchanges.
-Bend DAO has a total market capitalization of $32.33 million and $93,935.43 worth of Bend DAO was traded on exchanges in the last 24 hours.
-During the last seven days, Bend DAO has traded down 22.1% against the U.S. dollar.
+Bend DAO (BEND) traded down 4.9% against the U.S. dollar during the 1 day period ending at 7:00 AM E.T. on August 25th.
+Bend DAO has a total market cap of $31.59 million and approximately $79,718.30 worth of Bend DAO was traded on exchanges in the last 24 hours.
+One Bend DAO token can now be bought for about $0.0032 or 0.00000012 BTC on major exchanges.
+In the last week, Bend DAO has traded down 13.3% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.